cabuelow/shark-conservation-multiple-outcomes/README.md

 **TODO**

 1. Consider options for other modelling packages - make pro-con list to make final decision for way forward
-    - {Hmsc} - con, can't do ZINB
+    - {Hmsc} - con, can't do ZINB, can do spatial autocorrelation
-    - R INLA - pro, can do ZINB
+    - R INLA - pro, can do ZINB, amd
-    - {brms} - to investigate...
+    - {brms} - to investigate...can it do spatial autocorrelation
     - python
 2. Consider how to deal with spatial autocorrelation (will depend on which modelling framework we choose in 1.)
 3. Fit all models and evaluate predictive capacity with x-validation